-Tom is an expert on legal, policy and business issues related to creative content, technological innovation and the Internet.
-He has led several collaborative efforts with leaders in the technology and content industries, including product partnerships, policy initiatives and amicus briefs.
-He has testified before the U.S. Senate Judiciary Committee and addressed the St. Petersburg International Economic Forum in Russia, International Copyright Forum in China, International Copyright Technology Conference in Korea, Smithsonian Institution in Washington, D.C., World Association of Newspapers, European Publishers Council, Association of American Publishers, Magazine Publishers of America and Association of Online Publishers UK, among many others.
-In addition, Tom has taught seminars at Stanford Law School and Yale College, and lectures regularly at Harvard and elsewhere.
+Tom is an expert on legal, policy, and business issues related to content, innovation, and the internet.
+He has led several collaborative efforts with leaders in the technology and content industries, including product partnerships, policy initiatives, and amicus briefs.
+He has testified before the U.S. Senate Judiciary Committee and addressed the St. Petersburg International Economic Forum in Russia, International Copyright Forum in China, International Copyright Technology Conference in Korea, Smithsonian Institution in Washington, D.C., World Association of Newspapers, Association of American Publishers, and Magazine Publishers of America, among many others.
+In addition to teaching at Stanford, Tom has taught seminars at Harvard Law School and Yale College.

 Tom started his career as a journalist and has remained deeply involved in the field as a lawyer.
-While in college at Yale, he was the editor of the Yale Daily News Magazine, stringer for the Associated Press and summer intern at CBS News in London and WNET in New York.
-He then worked at The New York Times for two years, first as a copyboy and then news clerk and supervisor.
-After graduating from Stanford Law School, he practiced media law for clients ranging from Time Inc. to Howard Stern at Debevoise & Plimpton in New York.
-And while at Microsoft, he worked with Slate, MSNBC and MSN.
+While in college at Yale, he was the editor of the Yale Daily News Magazine and worked for the Associated Press, CBS News in London, and WNET in New York.
+Between college and law school, he worked at The New York Times as a copyboy and then news clerk and supervisor.
+After graduating from Stanford Law School, he practiced media law at Debevoise & Plimpton in New York and represented Slate, MSNBC, and MSN while at Microsoft.

-Before joining Microsoft, Tom was an Assistant United States Attorney in the Southern District of New York, where he was one of the country’s first prosecutors of computer, electronic and intellectual property crimes and was awarded the U.S. Department of Justice’s Director’s Award for Superior Performance as an Assistant United States Attorney.
+Before joining Microsoft, Tom served as an Assistant United States Attorney in the Southern District of New York, where he was one of the country’s first prosecutors of computer, electronic, and intellectual property crimes and was awarded the U.S. Department of Justice’s Director’s Award for Superior Performance.

-Tom has been a longtime fellow at the Stanford Center for Internet & Society and currently serves on the Board of Directors of Creative Commons, the Board of Visitors at Stanford Law School, and the Board of Advisors of CCH’s Guide to Computer Law.
+Tom has been a longtime fellow at the Stanford Center for Internet & Society and currently serves on the Board of Directors of Creative Commons and the Board of Visitors at Stanford Law School.